ThessalonikiNet-MeetUp/Presentations/MeetUp16-01-2015 Entity Framework/Readme.md

-Presentation:
-Entity Framework: From novice to advanced
+#### Entity Framework: From novice to advanced

-Some interesting links regarding Entity Framework
+Some interesting links regarding Entity Framework:

 Starting point and official blog of [Entity Framework][ef]